 7. What was your overall goal in taking on this project?

-Below is a fictional example of a project that uses the above questions as a guide:
+Below is an example of a project that uses the above questions as a guide:

 Description: Over the last month, 13 volunteers from KYL Community Church pitched in to bring the Kentucky Living Park Restoration to life.
 We recruited volunteers for the project by including a feature in our weekly newsletter and had a good amount of interest.
 We began by having an initial planning meeting to decide what area we wanted to beautify.
 We decided restoring Kentucky Living Park would best benefit our community.
 This park used to be the pride of Kentucky Living, Kentucky when it served as a place for the community to gather.
 Over the years, the landscaping has become overgrown and the playground has rusted and deemed unsafe for use.